Last Updated on January 26, 2026 by The Insurance Pros

 - Actual Cash Value (ACV): reimburses depreciated value

-- Replacement Cost Value (RCV): covers the cost of replacing items today (usually costs more but provides stronger protection).
+- Replacement Cost Value (RCV): covers the cost to replace items today (usually costs more, but provides stronger protection)

-If a covered loss makes your rental unlivable, loss of use can help with hotel stays, meals, or temporary housing.
+If a covered loss makes your rental unlivable, loss of use can help pay for temporary housing, hotel stays, and meals while repairs are completed.

 Medical Payments to Others

-If a guest sustains injuries in your unit, it assists in covering their medical expenses, which typically begin at $1,000.
+If a guest is injured in your unit, this can help cover their medical expenses (often starting around $1,000).
 It typically does not cover you or household members.

 Renters insurance is great protection, but it’s not “everything insurance.”
-Here are the most common misunderstandings:
+These are the most common misunderstandings.

 ✅ Usually Covered